-Our growers are not only passionate, but aim to produce their berries using the most environmentally friendly and sustainable methods.
+Our growers are passionate about growing the best fruit and aim to produce their berries using the most environmentally friendly and sustainable methods.

 El Bosque – Spain